Chymyst/chymyst-core/doc/joinrun.md

 1. Implement injecting several molecules at once (and arbitrarily many at once).
 1. Implement nonlinear patterns for input molecules.

-These features are further away from implementation:
+These features are further away from implementation because they require some research:

 1. Investigate interoperability with streaming frameworks such as Scala Streams, Scalaz Streams, FS2, Akka streams.
 1. Investigate an implicit distributed execution of thread pools.